Last updated on June 29, 2022 1:36 am

 The most common type of rust is called ferrous oxide.
 Other elements such as copper and zinc can also oxidize, not necessarily forming rust, but can result in gradual color change.

 Rust is more than just a blemish on metal.
-Rust is usually indicative of structural flaws within a metal’s overall structure, making it weaker and more likely to fail.
-All the more important to have these removed as fast as possible.
+Rust is usually indicative of structural flaws within a metal’s overall structure.

 Tools that are prone to rust